feren-OS/Base-Upgrade-Scripts/README.md

-# Base-Upgrade-Script
+# 18.3 Sylvia -> 19.0 Tara
-Base Upgrade Scripts for Feren OS
+Warning: This script is designed for Feren OS, and is not fully complete yet.